 It depends on a variety of factors from the amount of starting clients, to how much you’re planning to charge/client, and how much space you want to allocate/client.
 You’ll need to work this out first!
 It’s handy to set up different plans for different clients, with small ones having 1gb of space, medium ones 3gb, and big clients maybe even 10gb.
 Luckily bandwidth limitations are usually a smaller issue than space, which leads us into the next point.

 Bandwidth / Space limitations

 While most hosting companies offer a lot of bandwidth to play with, space is usually the one to look out for, as aside from the # of accounts allowed, this will be the one that will decide how many clients you can put on your reseller hosting plan.

-If your clients are Australia based, make sure the server is actually in Australia, don’t overthink this (same goes for other target audiences of course, we actually did a web hosting top 3 for the following countries: New Zealand, United Kingdom, Canada, Ireland, & Singapore).
+If your clients are Australia-based, make sure the server is actually near, or in Australia, don’t overthink this (same goes for other target audiences of course, we actually did a web hosting top 3 for the following countries: New Zealand, United Kingdom, Canada, Ireland, & Singapore).
 If you happen to get a client overseas, you can use CloudFlare to reduce any potential delays.

 Pretty straightforward, if they claim 99.9% uptime, make sure they can back it up, every web host in our top 5 does a great job.

 Inevitably, you’ll have issues, so having decent support at your end is a must!
 You really don’t want to keep clients waiting just because the reseller you chose has no 24/7 support.
 So look at their options and make sure they have phone support, live chat & 24/7 support.